October 18, 2024

 DN Journal is a good example of a platform that collates sales figures and displays them to readers for free.

-Namebio, much like DN Journal does a great job cataloging recent name with its easy to use their scan tool.
+Namebio, much like DN Journal does a great job cataloging recent names with an easy to use scan tool.
 They offered a monthly service fee for multiple inquiries.

 Domain Name Wire is another free resource.
 You can find blog posts about notable domain sales to help you estimate what you can sell yours for.